Year: 2022

 Commissioning Body: City of White Rock

 This figurative-abstract sculpture was created in commemoration of the 37th anniversary of the Tour de White Rock bike race.
-The linear structure of the piece creates a transparent visualization of a cyclist who is riding an infinity symbol.
-The message of infinity has its roots in the idea of human’s constant tendency to move forward towards the infinite future.
+The linear structure of the piece creates a transparent visualization of a cyclist riding an infinity symbol.
+The message of infinity is rooted in the idea of human’s constant tendency to move toward the infinite future.

 Infinity Cycle is the outcome of precise engineering and modern fabrication methods.